 Vintage hair snood is not only a real lifesaver keeping the curls in place when the weather is not vintage-hair friendly, but it also looks spectacular giving a finishing touch to any vintage ensemble!

-Snoods were very popular in the 1940s, helping to keep the hair neat, away from the face, making it a very practical accessory at work in particular for women who worked in war industry factories and could have easily got their hair tangled and caught in a machinery.
+Snoods were very popular in the 1940s, they helped to keep the hair neat, away from the face, made it a very practical accessory at work in particular for women who worked in war industry factories and could have easily got their hair tangled and caught in machinery.
 The most popular snoods were knit or crocheted, pretty much out of any material and in a variety of colours, quite often the same as the dress.

 Beautiful examples of snood by Lilly Dache, found in an advertisement of 1944.
 The picture below from one of my favourite films of all times, The Women, 1939.

 1940s hair snood1940s hair style1950s hair snoodvintage fashion blogvintage hairvintage hair snoodvintage hair style